anitakate/git-search/README.md

 ## Further help

-For further help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+For more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Support and contact details
-Contact me at catherinenyambura000@gmail.com or call me via 0758827667 .
+Contact me at catherinenyambura000@gmail.com or call me via this number ;0758827667 .

 ### License
 The project is under [MIT license](https://github.com/anitakate/Git-Search/blob/master/LICENSE)